AbhishekSinha4/BoysHostelWebsite/README.md

-# BoysHostelWebsite
+# Boys Hostel Website
+*This project is a sample website for my colleges' boys hostel.*
 ### 3rd Semester Web Development project
-This project is a sample website for my colleges' boys hostel.

 It makes use of the following technologies:
 * HTML (HTML5)
 * CSS (CSS3)